Gastronomic Tour of China with Fuchsia Dunlop

 Day 2Beijing

-Head outside of the city for a hike along the Mutianyu section of the Great Wall • Enjoy a refreshing seasonal lunch at a local countryside restaurant by the Wall • Head back into town to relax before your imperial Peking duck dinner.
+Head outside of the city for a hike along the Mutianyu section of the Great Wall • Enjoy a refreshing seasonal lunch at a local countryside restaurant by the Wall • Head back into town to relax before your Mongolian-Style Hotpot dinner.

 Day 3Beijing

-Explore Tiananmen Square and the imposing Forbidden City, where emperors ruled for 500 years • Wander the popular hutong neighborhoods around Houhai • Rest your legs with a traditional noodle-making demonstration before tucking into a delicious lunch • In the evening, enjoy a traditional Mongolian hotpot dinner • After dinner, explore Wangfujing’s bustling and eclectic snack street.
+Explore Tiananmen Square and the imposing Forbidden City, where emperors ruled for 500 years • Wander the popular hutong neighborhoods around Houhai before tucking into a delicious lunch • Visit the incense-filled courtyards of Beijing’s Lama Temple • In the evening, enjoy a Peking duck dinner.

-Channel your morning energy into a private tai chi lesson with a master at the Temple of Heaven • For lunch, head to one of our favorite local eateries for traditional wheat-based noodles • Transfer to the airport for your flight to Xi’an • Head to your Xi’an hotel to check in and relax • In the evening, join Fuchsia to hunt down the best serving of lamb stew served with warm dipping bread.
+Channel your morning energy into a private tai chi lesson with a master at the Temple of Heaven • For lunch, head to one of our favorite local eateries for traditional wheat-based noodles • Transfer to the airport for your flight to Chengdu • Grab a late dinner at one of Chengdu’s most famous and long-established snack joints.

 Spend your free day exploring, relaxing, or shopping at your own pace • End your gastronomic adventure with a farewell dinner in a grand colonial mansion.